piyas011/Assignment_05/README.md

 4. What does the useEffect hook do, and why did you need it to load the JSON data?

-The useEffect hook is used to perform side effects in a React component.

-I used useEffect to load the technology data from the JSON file when the application starts.
+I did not use useEffect to load the JSON data.
+I used fetch() to get the data and React's use() hook to read the Promise and display the technologies dynamically.

-This allows the application to fetch the technology data and display it dynamically instead of writing all the technology information directly inside the component.

 5. Why does every item in a .map() list need a unique key prop?